IMSA: No risk for Porsche customer teams in qualifying at Road Atlanta

 The preview

 Porsche’s customer teams have the best chances of winning the title at the season finale of the IMSA WeatherTech SportsCar Championship.
-The Canadian squad from Pfaff Motorsports, with the two Porsche works drivers Matt Campbell (Australia) and Mathieu Jaminet (France), is about to triumph in the new GTD Pro classification.
+The Canadian squad from Pfaff Motorsports, with the two Porsche works drivers Matt Campbell (Australia) and Mathieu Jaminet (France), is regarding to triumph in the new GTD Pro classification.
 In the GTD class, the Porsche 911 GT3 R fielded by Wright Motorsports has good prospects of winning the championship at Road Atlanta.

-Thanks to the strong performances of Pfaff Motorsports in the current 2022 season, Porsche is about to win the manufacturers’ championship in the GTD Pro class.
+Thanks to the strong performances of Pfaff Motorsports in the current 2022 season, Porsche is regarding to win the manufacturers’ championship in the GTD Pro class.
 The Canadian team has achieved such a good starting position with five victories this season, among other things, that the Porsche 911 GT3 R with starting number 9 only has to start the race on Road Atlanta to earn enough points to win the titles in the manufacturers’, drivers’ and teams’ championships to reach.
 In the GTD class, in which amateurs and professionals share a car, Wright Motorsports, currently third-placed, has good prospects for the season finale called “Petit Le Mans” in the US state of Georgia.

 911 GT3 R, IMSA WeatherTech Sportscar Championchip, 2022, Porsche AG